 Organizations need both leadership and management to survive in turbulent times.
 By definition, management focuses on achieving goals while coping with complexity.
 It involves planning and budgeting, organization and staffing, and controlling and problem solving.
 In the past, there were philosophical arguments that leadership and management skills were different, and one person could not be expected to fill both functions.
 Once American business experienced wave after wave of downsizings as the business climate became more competitive, the answer became clear: a leader must do both.

 Leading others requires self-management (which includes integrity, maturity, self-awareness, authenticity, and empathy), and having a comprehensive range of social skills (which include relationship building, optimism, communication, persuasion, influence, conflict management), to manage others.
+Building strong relationships internally and externally with key stakeholders is critical to success.
 Leadership skills and abilities are the subject of this section while management skills will be addressed in other sections.

 Other relevant articles and posts on this site:

 - 6 Things I Learned from a Great Salesperson